HasmithaBai/graph-benchmark/README.md

 - FalkorDB showed strong aggregation performance.
 - Dgraph showed efficient point lookup performance.
 - Free-tier limitations affected benchmark results.
-- Exact hardware parity was not possible across all free-tier databases, so the results should be interpreted with that limitation in mind.

 ---